v-iashin/SparseSync/README.md

 This project is licensed under the MIT License.
 See LICENSE for more details.

 ## Acknowledgements
-🙏

-Thanks to those who open-source their code:
+🙏 Thanks to all those who open-source their code:
 - The cleanest implementation of a transformer [minGPT](https://github.com/karpathy/minGPT)
 - A nice implementation of the [pre-trained S3D network in PyTorch](https://github.com/kylemin/S3D)